NBISweden/module-metadata-dm-practices/_episodes/05-finding-ontologies.md

 > {: .solution}
 {: .challenge}

-Below are list for some commonly used ontologies.
+Below is a list for some commonly used ontologies.
 Please note that this is in no way an exhaustive or a "standard" list.

 ### "Upper ontologies"